Our vision

 1999

 After losing their son, Connor, his parents started a nonprofit organisation called HOPE, for children and young adults with cardiac arrhythmias.
-At this time, the gene that caused what we now know as Timothy Syndrome had not yet been discovered.
+At that time, the gene responsible for Timothy Syndrome (TS) had not yet been discovered.

-Once the gene was found in 2004, our focus turned specifically to TS.
-With the help of Katherine Timothy, we developed a website and informational brochures that were distributed to medical professionals within multiple disciplines.
-We also exhibited at numerous cardiology and pediatric conferences to reach out to and educate the medical community.
+Once the gene was found in 2004, the focus turned specifically to TS.
+With the help of Katherine Timothy, they developed a website and informational brochures to distribute to medical professionals within multiple disciplines.
+They also exhibited at numerous cardiology and paediatric conferences to educate the medical community.

-There were few known cases of Timothy Syndrome throughout the world at this point, so our goal was to make clinicians aware of TS and its characteristics in hopes of improving diagnosis and promoting research.
+At that point, there were very few known cases of Timothy Syndrome worldwide.
+The goal was to raise awareness among clinicians about TS and its characteristics to improve diagnosis and promote research.

 2015